-These super JUICY lamb koftas are the perfect centre piece for a barbecue or Middle Eastern style feast.
-Served with a zingy yogurt tahini sauce and cooked quickly in one skillet, they make the ultimate easy and delicious dish you’re going to love.
+These super JUICY lamb koftas are the perfect centrepiece for a barbecue or Middle Eastern style feast.
+Served with a zingy yogurt tahini sauce and cooked quickly in one skillet, they make the ultimate easy and delicious bite you’re going to love.

 The spices are the key to this dish, so there are quite a few included.
 But none of them (aside from maybe the sumac but that’s optional) are hard to find and you probably already have them in your cupboard.

-- Lamb mince.
-A good lamb kofta is JUICYYYY.
-That means you want to use a lamb mince that has a decent percentage of fat.
+- Ground lamb mince.
+A good lamb kofta is JUICY.
+That means you want to use ground lamb mince that has a decent percentage of fat.
 Stay away from anything marked ‘lean’ as it’ll just dry out.

 How to make them

-Get the lamb mince into a large bowl or container.
-To cut down on dishes, I like to grate the garlic cloves straight into the lamb mince in the container (I like using a microplane, but you can use the fine side of a grater or use a garlic press).
+Get the lamb into a large bowl or container.
+To cut down on washing up, I like to grate the garlic cloves straight into the lamb mince in the container (I like using a microplane, but you can use the fine side of a grater or a garlic press).
 Add the diced shallots, all the spices and the finely chopped herbs.
-This is where it gets a little messy, but it’s really the best way.
-Get your hands into the mix and squish it all together so that everything is distributed evenly throughout the mince.
+This is where it gets a little messy, but it’s the best way.
+Get your hands into the mix and squish it all together so that everything is distributed evenly throughout the meat.

-Once the oven is at 200C, get the koftas out of the fridge.
-Place an ovenproof skillet over medium heat, and add a tablespoon of rapeseed or sunflower oil.
-I like to use an oil with a high smoking point in this recipe rather than olive oil.
-I find whenever I do use olive oil, they’re much more likely to burn in the pan.
+Place an ovenproof skillet over medium heat, and add a tablespoon of oil.
 Arrange the koftas in the skillet and cook for 5 minutes on each side, until golden brown all over.
 Try not to be tempted to flip them too early – if you try and it feels like they’re sticking to the pan – leave them for another minute or two and try again.
 When they’re ready to flip, they’ll release themselves.
 Once they’re golden brown all over, transfer them to the oven and cook for 4 minutes.

 PRO TIP: If you don’t have an ovenproof skillet, just use an ordinary pan and then transfer the koftas to a lined oven tray to finish them off.